Nightjar LogoSign in

 Every product catalog needs two types of images: listing photos (clean backgrounds, standardized framing) and lifestyle content (editorial scenes, campaign imagery).
 Most AI tools handle one poorly and ignore the other entirely.
 Nightjar built separate systems for each.

-Compositions: Listing Images That Look Like One Shoot
+Photography Styles and Compositions: Listing Images That Look Like One Shoot

 Photography Styles: Lifestyle Content with a Locked Aesthetic

-Apply that style to any product.
+Apply that Style to any product.
 Every lifestyle image shares the same aesthetic, whether it's a luxury marble flat lay or a sun-drenched outdoor scene.
 This is the difference between a catalog that looks curated and one that looks randomly assembled.

 Lifestyle photos increase conversion rates by 15-30% over white-background packshots alone.
 But only when the imagery looks like it belongs together.
 Inconsistent lifestyle content can actually hurt more than no lifestyle content at all.

-English-Based Editing: No Photoshop Required
+Plain-English Editing: No Photoshop Required

 This eliminates the $50/hour retoucher or the Photoshop learning curve.
 You iterate on the image without starting from scratch.
 For a deeper look at how this works: Edit Product Photos Without Photoshop.